Chrysler Town & Country (1941–1988): 1960-1964

-The dash had been designed with Chrysler's push-button controls for the TorqueFlite automatic in mind, with the "AstraDome" instrument cluster covering the part of the steering column a column shifter would come out from under then-standard practice, so manual cars used a floor shifter.
-Due to the installation of the "AstraDome" instrument cluster extending outward towards the steering wheel, the traditional installation of the turn signal lever was relocated to the dashboard underneath the "TorqueFlite" pushbutton gear selectors and was installed as a sliding lever that would return to center as the steering wheel returned to the center position.
+The dashboard had been designed with Chrysler's button controls for the TorqueFlite automatic in mind, with the "AstraDome" instrument cluster covering the part of the steering column.
+As standard practice, a column shifter would come out from under, and manual cars thus used a floor shifter.
+Due to the installation of the "AstraDome" instrument cluster extending outward towards the steering wheel, the traditional installation of the turn signal lever was relocated to the dashboard, underneath the "TorqueFlite" pushbutton gear selectors, and was installed as a sliding lever that would return to center as the steering wheel returned to the center position.

-Because the program to create all-new Chryslers for 1962 was abruptly canceled in 1960, both of the Town & Country wagons for the 1962 model year (Newport and New Yorker) were instead created by mating their 1961 front ends (updated for 1962) to the body of a 1961 Plymouth 4-door station wagon.
-The Plymouth wagon was chosen because it was Chrysler Corporation's only finless full-sized station wagon.
-The Plymouth's existing taillights were replaced by wrap-around units.
+When the program to create Chryslers for 1962 was abruptly canceled in 1960, both of the 1962 Town & Country wagons (Newport and New Yorker) were instead created by mating their 1961 front ends (updated for 1962) to the body of a 1961 4-door Plymouth station wagon.
+The Plymouth wagon was chosen because it was Chrysler's only finless, full-sized station wagon.
+Its existing taillights were replaced by wrap-around units.

-For 1963, all Chrysler models including New Yorker standardized on the shorter Newport 122 inch wheelbase.
-Both New Yorker and Newport trim level Town and Country wagons continued as four-door hardtops through 1964, making Chrysler the last American station wagons offered in this short-lived configuration.
+For 1963, all Chrysler models, including the New Yorker, were standardized on the shorter Newport 122 inch wheelbase.
+Both New Yorker and Newport trim level Town & Country wagons continued as four-door hardtops through 1964, making them the last American station wagons offered in this short-lived configuration.
 Powertrains and standard equipment remained familiar.
 A 340 hp 4-BBL 413 cu.in.
-V8 with pushbutton Torqueflite AT, plus power steering and power brakes remained standard on the New Yorker T&C. The Newport T&C shared that model's standard 265 hp 2-BBL 361 cu. in.
+V8 with Torqueflite AT, as well as power steering and power brakes, remained standard on the New Yorker Town & Country.
+The Newport Town & Country shared that model's standard 265 hp 2-BBL 361 cu. in.
 V8 with 3-speed synchromesh transmission and floor shifter.
-Both continued to offer 6 and 9 passenger variants, plus a long list of optional equipment.
+Both continued to offer six- and nine-passenger variants, as well as a long list of optional equipment.
 The New Yorker remained unique among large American wagons, offering the option of bucket front seats with center cushion and folding armrest.